 Yes, they are internal organs, but not just any old internal organs, like the stomach, heart, intestines, etc. They are glands, the thymus and/or the pancreas.
 So, yes, the term ‘sweetbreads’ is just a bit deceptive, since they are neither sweet nor bread-like.
 But would you eat a thymus?

-Sometimes sweetbreads from calves are called veal sweetbreads or sweetbread of veal but veal is the meat from a calf and not a type of animal, and all sweetbreads come from young animals, unless you consider the pancreas a true sweetbread, which I’ll get to.
-The point is, the term veal sweetbreads is a bit redundant.
+Sometimes sweetbreads from calves are called veal sweetbreads or sweetbread of veal but veal is the meat from a calf and not a type of animal, and all sweetbreads come from young animals unless you consider the pancreas a true sweetbread, which I’ll get to.
+The point is the term veal sweetbreads is a bit redundant.

 Sweetbreads are also harvested from lambs, which are only available in the spring.
 Opinions differ on which is better between the thymus and the pancreas, and there is debate as to whether the pancreas should be used at all.

 Also, the way the young animal is fed affects the quality of the product.
 All this makes them special, limited in supply, and expensive.

 The thymus gland is known as the ‘throat sweetbread’ or ‘heart sweetbread’ depending on the part of the thymus being considered.
-This gland develops prenatally and it's function is unknown.
-It starts to disappear once the animal is taken off a liquid milk diet.
+The thymus gland has two parts.
 The heart sweetbread is attached to the last rib and lies near the heart, although the name may refer to its shape as much as its location.
+The heart sweetbread is round and compact and are more desirable than the throat sweetbread, which comes from each side of the animal’s neck.
+Both parts are connected via a long thin strand of thymus tissue that runs down each side of the throat.

-Heart sweetbreads are round and compact and is more desirable than the throat sweetbread, which comes from each side of the animal’s neck.
-The nice round shape makes them easier to slice evenly.
+The nice round shape of the heart thymus makes it easier to slice evenly.
 The throat sweetbreads are longer and less compact.
 Neither, however, are one solid piece, but rather are a collection of nodules connected by membranes.

 Although it is possible to find them sold as two separate products, the heart and throat sweetbreads (the plural is usually used because of this) come as two attached parts, connected by a long soft tube.
 In French, the throat part is called la gorge, meaning “throat” and the heart is called la noix, meaning “nut” or “kernel.”
 If you have the guts to go out and buy some to prepare, and you can get just the heart, by all means go for it.
 Both will have pretty much the same flavor but the heart should be much easier to prepare.